Creating Allowlist(Whitelist) Slots for Your Don't Starve Together Server

 You can use the reserved allowlist slots to make sure there's always an available slot for yourself, your family, your close friends, or an admin, whenever you want to play on your server.
-You can also still allow players from the general public to join the server too if you want.
+You can also still allow players from the public to join the server too if you want.

 Used as a Traditional Allowlist

 If you set the total number of reserved slots to the max total player count, you will make this system behave more like a traditional allowlist in other games (like Minecraft).
 Since all slots are reserved, requests to join from random players are refused, and only the people on the specific list can join the server.

 You can still use a password for the server, as an extra layer of security.
 This might be useful if you have concerns that someone is handing out the password to the server to random people.
 They'll get past the password, but won't match the list of user IDs.

 cluster.ini Config File